portableant/personal-blog/_drafts/digidoc2018394-autosave-v1-digidoc2018.md

 ---
 TL;DR?
 Maybe&#8230;

-Last week in **Stirling**, the epicentre of digital cultural imaging in Scotland&#8217;s burgeoning cultural heritage scene, the amazing [Engine Shed](https://twitter.com/HESEngineShed) team organised three days of slick presentations, **magic**, **dancing** and **whisky** that made&nbsp;[DigiDoc 2018](https://www.engineshed.scot/digifest-2018). _(Is that breathless enough for you?
+Last week in **Stirling**, the epicentre of digital cultural imaging in Scotland&#8217;s burgeoning cultural heritage scene, the amazing [Engine Shed](https://twitter.com/HESEngineShed) team organised three days of slick presentations, **magic**, **dancing** and **whisky** that made[DigiDoc 2018](https://www.engineshed.scot/digifest-2018). _(Is that breathless enough for you?
 Are you not entertained?)_ In years to come, I will be able to say I **was** there.

 The organisers [Lyn Wilson](https://twitter.com/scottish3d), [Al Rawlinson](https://twitter.com/Alrawli) and [Clara Molina-Sanchez](https://twitter.com/CMolinaSanchez) + team brought together a programme of wonder and visual delight.
 I was lucky to attend 2 out of 3 of the days, presenting at the Research and Innovation day (10th October) and on the first day of DigiDoc proper (11th October).
-They gave speakers a great welcome gift, including Irn-Bru to keep them going for the first day &#8211; I managed to take the box home for my children to use.&nbsp;<figure class="wp-block-embed-twitter wp-block-embed is-type-rich is-provider-twitter">
+They gave speakers a great welcome gift, including Irn-Bru to keep them going for the first day &#8211; I managed to take the box home for my children to use.<figure class="wp-block-embed-twitter wp-block-embed is-type-rich is-provider-twitter">

 <div class="wp-block-embed__wrapper">
   <blockquote class="twitter-tweet" data-width="500" data-dnt="true">